 In this paper, we propose a novel on-line simulation framework (OLS) to aid generic large-scale network protocol configuration.
-In the on-line simulation framework, we formulate network protocol configuration as a "black-box" optimization problem over the parameter state space.
+Realistically, the tool may be used as a "recommendation service" to suggest a variety of "good" parameter settings and illustrate the resulting impacts of the settings so that operators are better informed than their current manual procedures.
+Fig 1 shows the basic idea of this system.
+We formulate the network protocol configuration as a "black-box" optimization problem over the parameter state space.
 A sample point in the state space corresponds to a network simulation that evaluates the performance in terms of pre-determined metrics.
 The simulation also imports the current network topology and a digest of latest traffic patterns.
+We propose a Recursive Random Search (RRS) algorithm that intelligently searches the large-dimensional parameter state space to find "good" settings quickly.
 The "black-box" approach allows flexibility in terms of objectives of the desired optimization, and hence can be applied to a variety of protocols and configuration problems.
-As shown in Fig 1, the on-line simulation framework closely monitors network conditions and start the optimization process whenever it detects a significant change in network conditions.
-Many techniques have been proposed to obtain the information on network conditions[4], [5].
-Another way to trigger the optimization process is to monitor the performance metric and set a threshold on it.
-Realistically, the tool may be used as a "recommendation service" to suggest a variety of "good" parameter settings and illustrate the resulting impacts of the settings so that operators are better informed than their current manual procedures.
+The key assumptions of the framework is that the underlying network protocol performance is indeed sensitive to the settings of the parameter set chosen; and that the network topology, traffic and protocol can be reasonably modeled in simulation.